corda/corda/docs/source/running-the-demos.rst

 Upon receipt of a request the Bank of Corda node self-issues the asset and then transfers ownership to the requester after successful notarisation and recording of the issue transaction on the ledger.

-.. note:: The Bank of Corda is somewhat like the "Bitcoin faucet", that used to dispense free bitcoins to developers for
+.. note:: The Bank of Corda is somewhat like a "Bitcoin faucet" that dispenses free bitcoins to developers for
           testing and experimentation purposes.

 To run from the command line in Unix:

 1. Run ``./gradlew samples:bank-of-corda-demo:deployNodes`` to create a set of configs and installs under ``samples/bank-of-corda-demo/build/nodes``
-2. Run ``./samples/bank-of-corda-demo/build/nodes/runnodes`` to open up three new terminal tabs/windows with the three nodes.
+2. Run ``./samples/bank-of-corda-demo/build/nodes/runnodes`` to open up three new terminal tabs/windows with the three nodes
 3. Run ``./gradlew samples:bank-of-corda-demo:runRPCCashIssue`` in another terminal window to trigger a cash issuance request
 4. Run ``./gradlew samples:bank-of-corda-demo:runWebCashIssue`` in another terminal window to trigger another cash issuance request
-   Now look at the other windows to see the output of the demo.
+   Now look at the other windows to see the output of the demo

 To run from the command line in Windows:

 1. Run ``gradlew.bat samples:bank-of-corda-demo:deployNodes`` to create a set of configs and installs under ``samples/bank-of-corda-demo/build/nodes``
-2. Run ``./samples/bank-of-corda-demo/build/nodes/runnodes.bat`` to open up three new terminal tabs/windows with the three nodes.
+2. Run ``./samples/bank-of-corda-demo/build/nodes/runnodes.bat`` to open up three new terminal tabs/windows with the three nodes
 3. Run ``gradlew.bat samples:bank-of-corda-demo:runRPCCashIssue`` in another terminal window to trigger a cash issuance request
 4. Run ``gradlew.bat samples:bank-of-corda-demo:runWebCashIssue`` in another terminal window to trigger another cash issuance request
-   Now look at the other windows to see the output of the demo.
+   Now look at the other windows to see the output of the demo

 To run from IntelliJ:

-1. Open the Corda project in IntelliJ and run the "Install" configuration
+1. Open the Corda project in IntelliJ and import the Gradle project
-2. Open the Corda samples project in IntelliJ and run the "Bank Of Corda Demo: Run Issuer" configuration
+2. Run the ``Bank Of Corda Demo: Run Issuer`` configuration to start three nodes.
+Once all nodes are started you will see several
+   "Node started up and registered in ..." messages
-3. Run "Bank Of Corda Demo: Run RPC Cash Issue" - requests issuance of some cash on behalf of Big Corporation via RPC
+3. Run ``Bank Of Corda Demo: Run RPC Cash Issue`` to request issuance of some cash on behalf of Big Corporation via RPC
-4. Run "Bank Of Corda Demo: Run Web Cash Issue" - requests issuance of some cash on behalf of Big Corporation via HTTP
+4. Run ``Bank Of Corda Demo: Run Web Cash Issue`` to request issuance of some cash on behalf of Big Corporation via HTTP

-.. note:: To verify the Bank of Corda node is alive and running, navigate to the following URL:
+.. note:: To verify that the Bank of Corda node is alive and running, navigate to the following URL:
           http://localhost:10005/api/bank/date

 .. note:: The Bank of Corda node explicitly advertises with a node service type as follows: